 If a person feels that his or her treatment has been unfairly discriminatory based on protected class, he or she is encouraged to file a complaint.

-The Institutional Equity Office will discuss the complaint with the complainant and may explore effective options for an informal resolution at the most local level.
+Institutional Equity and Inclusion will discuss the complaint with the complainant and may explore effective options for an informal resolution at the most local level.

 The administration may determine that corrective action needs to be taken at any point in this process, regardless of agreement of all the parties.